Post

 AWS CDK provisions your resources in a safe, repeatable manner through AWS CloudFormation, but also is available (in alpha phase) a CDK for Terraform cdktf and a CDK for Kubernetes cdk8s.
 To find all of these CDKs in one place, check out Construct Hub, a place to discover and share construct libraries published by the open-source community, AWS, and partners.

-To me, with a developer background, CloudFormation is complex and CDK fills the gap because it allows me to use a programming language to create the infrastructure easily, it’s wonderful.
+To me, with a developer background, AWS CloudFormation is complex and AWS CDK fills the gap because it allows me to use a programming language to create the infrastructure easily, it is wonderful.

 I have written the following articles to explain it: